renderedtext/semaphore-docs-new/source/docs/secrets.md

 Settings -> Environment Variables to see which environment variables are added to your project.

-You can visit the project where you attached the secret and go into Project Settings -> Configuration Files to see which configuration files are added to your project.
+To see which configuration files are added to your project, you can visit the project where you attached the secret and go into Project Settings -> Configuration Files.

 Each time you add or remove a secret from a project, project's Environment Variables and Configuration Files tabs will reflect the change.